GeorgeD88/Artist-Recommendations/README.md

 This project consists of scripts each dedicated to recommending music in some way.
 Currently I only have a script for finding artist recommendations and creating a playlist out of them.
 In the future, I'd like to make a script leveraging the Last.FM API to recommend similar artists.

 ## Artist Song Recommendations
-The `recommend_artists.py` script grabs each given artist's top 3 songs and 3 random songs, then creates a playlist out of the pulled songs.
+The `recommend_artists.py` script grabs each given artist's top 3 songs and 3 random songs, then creates a playlist out of the pulled songs.<br>
 *NOTE: you might end up with wrong artists if your entry doesn't come up first in spotify search results, so using links instead is advisable.*

 The file accepts 0 to 2 arguments: